opendri/opendri.github.com/guide/chapter2.md

 ### Risk Communication Tools

-To change the mindset of planners at all levels of government, it is not only necessary to give them maps and open up government data; they must also have simple tools that allow them to visualize potential futures.
-Because traditional risk assessment models require a great deal of training and expertise, a range of partners came together to build impact modeling tools that enable a municipal government official to pull hazard data from the national open risk data catalogue, exposure data about her city from OpenStreetMap, and with a few mouse clicks, show the potential impact of a hazard on the schools in her city.
+To change the mindset of planners at all levels of government, it is not only necessary to give them maps and open up government data; they must also have simple tools that allow them to visualize potential disaster scenarios.
+Because traditional risk assessment models require a great deal of training and expertise, a range of partners came together to build impact modeling tools that enable a municipal government official to pull hazard data from existing data sources, such as exposure data about a city from OpenStreetMap, and with a few mouse clicks, show the potential impact of a hazard on the schools in the city.

-[note: put all info on the connection of risk communication/impact models here in the intro.
-Key points: need to plan the interface between the data cycle and risk assessment cycle, with a point of interface around the data.
-In this connection, planning the data schema matters, as the impact models/InaSAFE requires some data from both government (hazard and vulnerability) combined with exposure data to calculate the potential impact. ]

-#### InaSAFE
-Impact models are the brainchild of the partnership between the Government of Indonesia, AIFDR, AusAID, and the World Bank/GFDRR.

-***